Latest information on Covid-19 and autumn plans

 For full information, staff should see the Guidance on Return to Working on Campus in Academic Year 2020/21 document.

 Health and Wellbeing

 Everyone needs to follow the latest government and NHS guidance on health and public safety.
 Please see the latest government advice here.

-For more information on face coverings, see our Face Coverings - Guidance for Students and Staff 8.9.20.
+Further important information on the University’s approach to face coverings is available in our Face Coverings - Guidance for Students and Staff 22.10.2020

 Do you have symptoms?

 Get tested before coming to university if you or someone in your household has symptoms